Raphael-Boichot/Teardown-of-the-LaPochee-digital-camera-module/README.md

 The sensor uses a 9 wires connections.

 ![](/Pictures/Lapochee_sensor_PCB_rear.jpg)
+AR SUB is for "Artificial Retina" sub board.
+All sensors from the M6428X series are called like this because it is much cooler than "el cheapo CMOS sensor" (what it is).

 ![](/Pictures/Lapochee_sensor_PCB_front_M64283FP.jpg)
 The PCB comprises two caps and one inductance, similar to the Game Boy Camera.
 I guess this is exactly the same electrical circuit.
 The two round test pads are connected to floating pins (see next, this is interesting).
 Strangely enough, one pin has solder residues (maybe accidental).